TomatenKuchenDEV/docs/docs/translate.md

 It's also possible to detect the language of a text and depending on that, translate the text into a different language.

-This can be used to have e.g. an English and a Spanish channel combined, with the bot translating Spanish messages into English, and English messages into Spanish.
+This can be used to have e.g. an English and a Spanish channel combined, with the app translating Spanish messages into English, and English messages into Spanish.

 :::